Go back to the SSCP KAN's Development Team

 Go back to the SSCP KAN's Coordinating Group

-Philip Vergragt is an academic and activist; a Fellow at Tellus Institute, Boston and a Research Professor at Marsh Institute, Clark University, Worcester, MA; he is a Professor Emeritus of Technology Assessment at Delft University of Technology, The Netherlands.
-He has co-authored more than 80 scientific publications and three books.
+Philip Vergragt is an academic and activist; an Associate Fellow at Tellus Institute, Boston and a Research Professor at Marsh Institute, Clark University, Worcester, MA; he is a Professor Emeritus of Technology Assessment at Delft University of Technology, The Netherlands.
+He has co-authored more than one hundred scientific publications and four books.
 His main research interests are sustainable technological and social innovations in transportation, energy, and housing; grassroots innovations; socio-technical transitions; sustainable consumption and production; sustainable cities; and technology assessment of emerging technologies.
 In the last six years, he is a founding Board member of SCORAI, the North American (and European) Sustainable Consumption and Action Initiative; and a co-founder of NARSPAC, the North American Roundtable on Sustainable Production and Consumption.
 He organized two international GRF conferences (Rio 2012 and Shanghai 2014); the SCORAI 2016 conference at the University of Maine; and numerous smaller workshops for SCORAI and GRF.
 Vergragt obtained a PhD in Chemistry from the University of Leiden, the Netherlands, in 1976.